-C. Comparison to an Existing Approach
+D. Comparison to an Existing Approach

-Finally, we want to briefly compare our results with those obtained by Tanjea et al. [13].
-The comparison is done based on the dataset that they provide and report on (Fig. 7d).
+Finally, we want to briefly compare our results with those obtained by Taneja et al. [20].
+The comparison is done based on two of the datasets that they provide and report on.
+We chose the "Speedcam" dataset, as it is the only one for which the authors provide the ground truth, and the "Structure" dataset, as it is the one that appears more often in their paper.
+We created the ground truth for the second dataset by segmenting the pictures manually, as it is not provided by the authors.
+Fig. 12 and Tab.
+II illustrate the results of our algorithm on the datasets.
 Their approach uses a computationally expensive graph cut labeling on a 3D voxelization of the scene.
-Their method typically provides a more accurate estimate of the region of change (in the order of $25 \times 25 \times 25 \text{ cm}^3$ voxels) than our estimate using the mean and covariance.
-The disadvantage of their method, however, is the computational demands as they require computation times in the order of 1 min per region, whereas we can process the same dataset in about 5 seconds.
+Their method typically provides a more accurate estimate of the region of change (in the order of $25 \times 25 \times 25 \, \mathrm{cm}^3$ voxels) than our estimate using the mean and covariance.

+The disadvantage of their method, however, is the computational demands as they require computation times in the order of 1 min per region (reported by the authors [20]), whereas we can process the same datasets in about 1 second.
 Thus, for most robotics applications, where an online feedback is expected, our approach is better suited.

-Fig. 7: Results of our experiments on 4 different datasets.
-For each dataset, the top image shows the changes (here manually marked in green), while the bottom image shows the 3D region, identified by our algorithm, where the changes are. (best viewed in color)
+Fig. 12: Results of our approach on the datasets by Taneja et al. For each dataset, the top image shows the changes (here manually marked in green), while the bottom image shows the 3D region, identified by our algorithm, where the changes are. (best viewed in color)